ivanpop/PersonalWebsite/README.md

 Personal Website

-The website is published on ivanpop.azurewebsites.net
+My previous personal website, before MvcSite was created.
+MvcSite is my current website, which is hosten on https://ivanpop.azurewebsites.net/